LLM-Vulnerability-Prioritization/Temporal-Paradox/README.md

 - llm_pt_sdp_f1_harmonic_means.csv

   F1-Scores are calculated based on the performance of an LLM and prompting technique combination to accurately predict values for an SSVC decision point in a given trial.
 The F1-Scores from the three trials are then used to determine the harmonic mean, thereby providing a single score for the LLM, prompting technique and SSVC decision point combination.

-- cohens_kappa_results.csv

-  Calculation of Weighted and Unweighted Cohen's Kappas when comparing llm-ssvc-decision and ground_truth from the prompt_queries_llm_responses.csv.
-Weighted provides insights into similarity (e.g. an LLM responding Attend is more performant than an LLM responding Track when the ground truth is Act).